Cerapter/naon/README.md

   If no `"text"` `ICPiece` appears after this piece, it should be pruned from the IC message.
 - `"delay"`
-  - `time: int`: the client should wait this much in miliseconds before continuing to interpet the IC message.
+  - `time: Number`: the client should wait this much in miliseconds before continuing to interpet the IC message.
   No defaults.
   Cannot be `0` or negative.
   At least the server should do sanity checks here.
 - `"shake"`
-  - `intensity: int`: the intensity with which the screen should shake, ranging from `1` to `5`.
+  - `intensity: Number`: the intensity with which the screen should shake, ranging from `1` to `5`.
   These values are mostly arbitrary, and their actual strength depends on the client's implementation.